rirenner/grad_school/Programming_In_Java/README.md

 #Programming in Java

-This repo contains a few homework assignments and labs from my first Java programming course.
+This directory contains a few homework assignments and labs from my first Java programming course.